syzygy1/tb/README.md

 generate 6-piece tables on systems with 16 GB RAM.** This option is not needed on systems with 24 GB RAM or more.

+-p
+Always store DTZ values for non-cursed positions ply-accurate (at the cost of slightly larger DTZ tables).
+Without this option, DTZ can be off by one unless the table has position with DTZ=100 ply.
+The original Syzygy tables were generated without this option.

 **Usage:** `rtbver KQRvKR`   (or `rtbverp KRPvKR`)
 Verifies consistency of KQRvKR.rtbw and KQRvKR.rtbz.
 This should detect (hardware) errors during generation and compression.
 For technical reasons